Dipendra Singh Airee: Career

-He made his List A debut for Nepal against Kenya in the 2015–17 ICC World Cricket League Championship on 11 March 2017.
+From Village ground Gajjar and Tilachaur, Airee made his List A debut for Nepal against Kenya in the 2015–17 ICC World Cricket League Championship on 11 March 2017.
 Prior to his List A debut, he was named in Nepal's squad for the 2016 Under-19 Cricket World Cup.
-In 2017 ACC Under-19 Asia Cup, he was captain of the Nepal national under-19 cricket team.
+In 2017 ACC Under-19 Asia Cup, he was captain of the Nepal national under-19 team.
 He scored 88 runs and took 4/39 against India in the group A match and was adjudged man of the match.
 He scored 88 runs to push the total score to 185/8.
-India were 91/1 after which he led the attack forcing a collapse to 166 all out.
-India U-19 team were the defending champions and the victory was considered an upset by cricket critics.
+India were 91/1 after which he led the attack, forcing a collapse to 166 all out.
+India U-19 team were the defending champions and Nepal's victory was considered an upset by cricket critics.

-In January 2018, he was named in Nepal's squad for the 2018 ICC World Cricket League Division Two tournament.
+He was a member of Nepal's squad for the 2018 ICC World Cricket League Division Two tournament.

-In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
+In July 2018, Airee was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.

 He made his Twenty20 International (T20I) on 29 July 2018 in the 2018 MCC Tri-Nation Series, against the Netherlands.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

-In August 2018, he was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
+In August 2018, Airee was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named in Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.
 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.